 Benjamin Moore and PPG Breakthrough are high-end finishes ideal for doors, trims, and cabinetry.
 Because both of them are highly reviewed and are so well-loved by painters and DIYers, it can be difficult trying to figure out which one would be the best choice for your specific project.

-Of course, like anything else, each comes with its own pros and cons.
-We will take a closer look at both of these popular paint brands.
+Of course, like anything else, each of these paints comes with its pros and cons.
+So, we will take a closer look at both of these so that you can pick the one among these popular paint brands based on your needs.

 Benjamin Moore Advance

 Benjamin Moore Advance is a high-quality paint that boasts waterborne alkyd enamel and promises perfect flow and leveling abilities whether you brush it on, roll it on, or spray it on.
 Plus, you will not essentially need to apply a topcoat with it to get the right finish.

 The paint is also remarkably easy to apply and when applied correctly offers a tough satin finish (without being overly glossy) that can be safely washed with just a little soap and water.

 On the downside, Benjamin Moore Advance’s drying time is a bit longer than average – it can take as long as 16 hours for it to dry.
 Dark colors sometimes seem to take even longer.

 Also, to fully cure, the paint needs around 30 days which means you’ll need to be careful and gentle until the paint has entirely cured; otherwise, it may chip.